click to download a copy

 - Each Soloist entry will receive a participation trophy.
 Soloist wishing to do so, may elect to have $5 donated to the charity of their studio’s choosing in lieu of receiving a trophy by indicating so on the paper or digital entry form.

-- Groups will receive a coordinating award pin for each participant.
+- Group dancers will receive a coordinating award for each participant.

 - High Score Awards will also be presented when there are four or more entries, in the following divisions and their corresponding level: Petite, Junior, Teen and Senior Solos & Duo/Trios; and Petite/Junior Small, Large & Production Groups and Teen/Senior Small, Large & Production Groups.
 A top score will be announced when there are at least 4 entries.
 A top three will be announced when there are at least 8 entries.
 When there are 14 or more entries a top five will be announced.
 If not enough entries exist for a High Score Award to be recognized, ISDC reserves the right to combine logical divisions to award a high score.
+High score awards for soloists are awarded to the top dancers, not top routines.
+A dancer with multiple solos will only be awarded once.
 Awards may be trophies, plaques, medals and/or certificates.

 - Special Awards are also presented.
 Please feel free to recognize special accomplishments, regardless how small, by requesting that a "Special Award" be given.
 Special Awards are given during each awards ceremony.
 Please submit them to the sound table.